 c.
-Evolution of storm surge
+Evolution of Storm Surge

-As Gustav moved through the Gulf, its easterly and southeasterly winds blew with tropical-storm strength for 12-15 h over the Louisiana-Mississippi shelf.
-These winds also stretched to the Florida shelf, and they helped to create a surge of 0.5-1 m at NOAA stations 8726724 and 8729108 (Figs. 12 and 21).
+As Gustav moved through the Gulf, its easterly and southeasterly winds blew with tropical-storm strength for 12-15hr over the LA-MS shelf.
+These winds also stretched to the Florida shelf, and they helped to create a surge of 0.5-1m at NOAA stations 8726724 and 8729108 (Figure 12 and 21).
 Although the storm was relatively weak in intensity as it traversed the Gulf, especially compared to other Gulf storms such as Katrina and Rita, its large size caused it to impact the coastline from the Florida Keys to Texas.

-During this early part of the storm, the levees of lower Plaquemines Parish experienced more than 2 m of surge (as computed in Figs. 11b,c).
+During this early part of the storm, the levees of lower Plaquemines Parish experienced more than 2m of surge (as computed in Figure 11b-c).
 Northeasterly winds pushed water across Breton Sound and against the river levees, which are relatively unprotected by marshes in their southernmost reach.
-AK gauge 13 and CHL gauge 10510 are located in the wetlands near the edge of Breton Sound (Fig. 16), and they measured peak surge of 3-3.25 m (Figs. 22 and 23).
-The levee on the west bank in lower Plaquemines Parish extends farther south, and thus surge can enter the Mississippi River from the east and then propagate up the deep and efficient river, as shown in the gauges of the USACE (Fig. 24).
-At gauges south of the levees and near the delta, such as USACE gauges 1545 and 1516, the surge was relatively small, with peaks of 1.5-2 m (Fig. 25).
-However, the surge was larger at the gauges upriver.
-At USACE gauges 1380 and 1300 in New Orleans, the peak surge was 2.5 m above the prestorm levels and 3 m relative to NAVD88 (2004.65).
-At USACE gauge 1220 near Donaldsonville, the surge attenuated to 2 m above the prestorm levels.
-The
+AK gage 13 and CHL gage 10510 are located in the wetlands near the edge of Breton Sound (Figure 16), and they measured peak surge of 3-3.25m (Figure 22-23).
+The levee on the west bank in lower Plaquemines Parish extends farther south, and thus surge can enter the Mississippi River from the east and then propagate up the deep and efficient river, as shown in the gages of the USACE (Figure 24).
+At gages south of the levees and near the delta, such as USACE gages 1545 and 1516, the surge was relatively small, with peaks of 1.5-2m (Figure 25).
+However, the surge was larger at the gages upriver.
+At USACE gages 1380 and 1300 in New Orleans, the peak surge was 2.5m above the pre-storm levels and 3m relative to NAVD88 (2004.65).
+At USACE gage 1220 near Donaldsonville, the surge attenuated to 2m above the pre-storm levels.
+The ADCIRC model applied a constant flow rate river radiation boundary condition to the Mississippi River using an average flow value during the storm equal to 8,920m3s-1.
+It is clear from the river hydrographs (USACE gages 01220, 01260, 01275, 01300, 01380, 01545 shown in Figure 27) that the river is falling during this period and that a variable flow rate river radiation boundary condition should be used to improve model skill.
+It is noted that the storm period average flow rate is slightly above average for peak hurricane season.
+This surge did not overtop the levees along the river.
+However, surge would propagate similarly at higher flow rates with correspondingly higher pre-storm river stages, which are possible during hurricane season.